ERIG welcomes its newest country member New Energy Coalition

 About New Energy Coalition

 New Energy Coalition (NEC) is a knowledge and network organization located in Groningen, the Netherlands, that is fully focused on the energy transition and the role of hydrogen and other green gases in particular therein.
 Its partners are most of the national and regional key energy players from industry, research/training and public authorities.
 Its about 50 persons staff is involved in numerous research projects, executive training activities and in intermediary roles towards initiating and coordinating energy transition activities ranging from regional to international new energy investment, research and training projects and programmes.
-For more information, see the website.
+Find more about New Energy Coalition.

-For more information please see our official Press Release
+For additional information please see our official Press Release